francescoaristei/io_uring_fsm/README.md

 ### Usage

-Even though the purpose of the project is to implement the server only using the io_uring interface, all the servers already present in the [aos_playground repository](https://github.com/vzaccaria/aos-playground/tree/master/code/th-c-async), have been used in this repository, in order to implement the performance benchmarking.
+Even though the purpose of the project is to implement the server only using the io_uring interface, all the servers already present in theaos playground repository, have been used in this repository, in order to implement the performance benchmarking.

 #### Simple Usage